Thenlie/mdnman/lib/html/global_attributes/itemprop/index.md

 **Tokens** are either strings or URL's.
 An item is called a **typed item** if it is a URL.
 Otherwise, it is a string.
 Strings cannot contain a period or a colon (see below).

 1. If the item is a typed item it must be either:
    1. A defined property name, or
    2. A valid URL, which refers to the vocabulary definition, or
-   3. A valid URL that is used as a proprietary item property name (i.e. one not defined in a public specification), or
+   3. A valid URL that is used as a proprietary item property name (i.e., one not defined in a public specification), or

 2. If the item is not a typed item it must be:

-   1. A string that contains no "`.`" (U+002E FULL STOP) characters and no "`:`" characters (U+003A COLON) and is used as a proprietary item property name (again, one not defined in a public specification).
+   1. A string that contains no `.` (U+002E FULL STOP) characters and no `:` characters (U+003A COLON) and is used as a proprietary item property name (again, one not defined in a public specification).

 > [!NOTE]
 > The rules above disallow ":" characters in non-URL values because otherwise they could not be distinguished from URLs.
 Values with "." characters are reserved for future extensions.
 Space characters are disallowed because otherwise the values would be parsed as multiple tokens.

-## Values
+## Value

 The property value of a name-value pair is as given for the first matching case in the following list:

 - If the element has an `itemscope` attribute
   - The value is the **item** created by the element

 - If the element is a `meta` element
   - The value is the value of the element's `content` attribute

 - If the element is an `audio`, `embed`, `iframe`, `img`, `source`, `track`, or `video` element

-  - The value is the resulting URL string that results from parsing the value of the element's src attribute relative to the node document (part of the [Microdata DOM API](/en-US/docs/Web/HTML/Microdata)) of the element at the time the attribute is set
+  - The value is the resulting URL string that results from parsing the value of the element's src attribute relative to the node document (part of the [Microdata DOM API](/en-US/docs/Web/HTML/Guides/Microdata)) of the element at the time the attribute is set

 - If the element is an `a`, `area`, or `link` element
   - The value is the resulting URL string that results from parsing the value of the element's href attribute relative to the node document of the element at the time the attribute is set

 - If the element is an `object` element
   - The value is the resulting URL string that results from parsing the value of the element's data attribute relative to the node document of the element at the time the attribute is set

 - If the element is a `data` element
   - The value is the value of the element's value attribute

 - If the element is a `meter` element
   - The value is the value of the element's `value` attribute

 - If the element is a `time` element
   - The value is the element's `datetime` value

 Otherwise